MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-timestamps.md

 ## Create timestamps

 Timestamps are created when a booking status is updated.
-This happens most often when field technicians update the sattus of their bookings from the Field Service Mobile app, though booking statuses can also be updated in the back office by dispatchers for example.
+This happens most often when field technicians update the status of their bookings from the Field Service Mobile app, though booking statuses can also be updated in the back office by dispatchers for example.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-timestamps-mobile-status.png)